Tilana/sense-history/INFO.md

 #### Conversion

 The L76X returns the location in the DMM format.
 To compare the location with the data modules we convert it into the DD format.
 The following equation is used:

+#### Distance of Points on a Sphere

+The equator is divided into 360 degrees of longitude.
+With a radius of about 6378km (and a circumference of 40 000 km), one degree of longitude represents about 111.32 km.

+$$
+r = 6378 km \\
+arc_{Lon} = \frac{2 * \pi * r}{360 °} \approx 111.32 km / °
+$$

+As ones moves away from the equator towards a pole, however, one degree of longitude is multiplied by the cosine of the latitude, decreasing the distance, approaching zero at the pole [copied from wikipedia on decimal degreees].

+Precision at equator:

+1.0 = 111.32 km

+0.01 = 1.1132 km

+0.0001 = 11.132 m

+0.00001 = 1.1132 m

+To compute the distance of two points on a spherical surface like the earth the Haversin formula is used.
+It requires the latitude and longitude of both points, as well as the radius of the earth.

+Limitations of the precision (for distances less than 0.5 meters) when computing haversine distance: https://gis.stackexchange.com/questions/4906/why-is-law-of-cosines-more-preferable-than-haversine-when-calculating-distance-b

+Assuming short distances Pythagoras can provide a reasonable approximation.
+Comparison of both distance calculations: https://www.htw-mechlab.de/index.php/converting-latlon-to-meters-wgs84/

+#### Conversion to Meters